-In Skylanders, why did the last three pack released contain Camo, Ignitor, and Whirlwind instead of Camo, Wham Shell, and Whirwind.
+In Skylanders, why did the last three pack released contain Camo, Ignitor, and Warnado instead of Camo, Wham Shell, and Warnado?
 Ignitor already comes with the 3DS version and by himself for those who don't want the 3DS version.
 Wham Shell is now the hardest to find ordinary non variant skylander due to only being availible by himself.

 Why does Wal-Mart say Hot Dog is a Wal-Mart exclusive?
 When I went to look for Skylanders figures, Target was overloaded with Hot Dog figures, meanwhile Best Buy had quite a lot.
 Is it only one specific figure of Hot Dog that's Wal-Mart exclusive?